viktorjasper/en-HU-keyboard-layout/README.md

 2.)
 It must provide shortcuts for Hungarian accents I need no other accents.

 3.)
-It must work on under multiple operating systems: Linux, Windows, Mac.
+It must work on multiple operating systems: Linux, Windows, Mac.

 4.)
 I want my keyboard to be as symmetrical as possible.
 So right modifier keys(alt, ctrl, shift and command) must do the same thing as their left modifier counterparts.